gundeep08/Mailbox/README.md

 # mail
-created a mailbox using django framework and supports functionalities of checking inbox, sending email, forwarding and reply.
+Implement mailbox using django framework and supports functionalities of checking inbox, sending email, forwarding and reply.